 4. Big data

 Big data is becoming increasingly vital in the logistics industry.
-New software and hardware is making collection and exchange easier.
+New software and hardware are making collection and exchange easier.
 With the potential for further supply chain disruptions in the future, the need for clear data has never been more essential.

 Big data improves warehouse robotics by flagging up maintenance issues, improving predictive models, and optimizing inventory management.
 Warehouse managers working with big data analytics can make informed operational decisions, reduce costs, and improve warehouse operations and safety conditions.